Mthabs/chatscom/README.md

 6. The live version can be accessed here, https://chatcom-frontend-40488c6b8cb7.herokuapp.com/

 ## Credits
+- Unsplash.com: I am immensely grateful to Unsplash for providing an extensive collection of high-quality, royalty-free images that have enhanced the visual appeal of my project.
+Their dedication to sharing stunning photography has been instrumental in bringing my ideas to life.

+- Font Awesome: My sincere appreciation goes to Font Awesome for offering a wide array of icons that have helped me effectively communicate concepts and enhance user experience within my project.
+Their library of icons has truly enriched the design and functionality of my work.

+- Bootstrap: I would like to express my deep appreciation to Bootstrap for providing a robust framework of responsive CSS that has streamlined the development process of my project.
+The flexibility and efficiency of Bootstrap have significantly contributed to creating a seamless and visually appealing user interface.

 ## Content

+-	code institute walkthrough projects
 -	News articles are user-generated.
 -	Commenting functionality implemented with guidance from specific Django, react documentation.
 -	Icons sourced from Font Awesome.
+-	My mentor: Anto Rodriguez

 ## Media